 “I love you,” he mumbles.

 When I tell my boyfriend about what I wear when I work, my corset and tiny skirt and stupid, stupid shoes, he suggests bringing it home.
 The thought makes me queasy.
 Already I’m learning how to align myself along the border between the club and the street—fantasy and real life—and the thought of my paid sexiness spilling over into my relationship feels as wrong as the men who sniff.

 FEMALE PATRON: (vomiting next to the bar)

 SGA: Out.
 Out.
 Get out.

-Val is a stocky, arrogant, Brazilian twenty-four-year-old with great hair and no patience.
+Lyn is a stocky, arrogant, Spanish twenty-four-year-old with great hair and no patience.
 She deals with the VIPs upstairs.
 It’s a miracle she makes any tips; maybe some guys like being ordered around.